-Stop the EU fisheries in Western Sahara!16.05 - 2013 The EU is planning to enter a new unethical fisheries agreement with Morocco in 2013.
-Once more, the EU intends to fish in the waters offshore occupied Western Sahara, in violation of international law.
-Protest by signing this petition!Read more
+Stop the EU fisheries in Western Sahara!30.07 - 2013 The EU is planning to enter a new unethical fisheries agreement with Morocco in 2013.
+267 organisations and 16.189 individuals signed this letter to the European Parliament, 5 December 2013.Read more

 The EU considers to pay Morocco to fish in occupied Western Sahara.
 An EU-Morocco Fisheries Agreement from 2013 would be both politically controversial and in violation of international law.